The semi-infinite intersection cohomology sheaf-II: the Ran space version: Introduction

-In examples (i) and (ii), the functor $f^!$ always has a left adjoint, denoted $f_!$.
-In example (iii) this is not the case.
+In the constructible case, the functor $f^!$ always has a left adjoint, denoted $f_!$.
+In example (iv) this is not the case.
 However, the partially defined left adjoint $f_!$ is defined on holonomic objects.
 It is defined on the entire category if $f$ is proper.

 \sssec{Sheaves on prestacks} We apply the procedure of right Kan extension along the embedding

 to the functor $\Shv$, and thus obtain a functor (denoted by the same symbol)

 By definition, for $\CY\in \on{PreStk}_{\on{lft}}$ we have